sonbachmi/son-datachat/README.md

 ## Streamlit App

 `App.py` (and another sample content page) is a frontend app built with **Streamlit** to input data by uploading files, selecting scope for context and conducting a conversation with the engine as required by the assigment.
-A simple About page is also included.
+Response formats of text, `DataFrame` and images are supported.
+A simple _About_ page is also included.

 A working copy is already deployed here: